Roykesydon/RoyKesyShop/README.md

 # RoyKesyShop
 A project composed of nginx + vue + flask + mariadb, the project is for practice use.

-## How To Create Your Own Bot
+## How To Execute

-1. write config.yml
+1. write ./backend/config.yml

 1. write .env